phsueh/burrito-villa/README.md

 ## Approach and reflections

-I choose Next.js because I felt it was easier to use a framework that included front-end, back-end, and database capabilites.
+I choose Next.js because I wanted to use a framework that included front-end, back-end, and database capabilites.

 However, I quickly learned that easier is not guaranteed no matter how much "convenience" the framework offers.
 I ran into unfamiliar concepts and learned a lot, but fell short of implementing all the features.
 Before this challenge, I developed APIs and backend applications using Sequelize, Ruby on Rails, and Spring Boot.
 This challenge gave me a chance to see areas of improvement when spinning up an new application quickly.